szabgab/slides/git/github.md

-Integration: You can send a <emp>pull request</emp> to the author via the Github web site.
+Integration: You can send a `pull request` to the author via the Github web site.
 He can then either merge your changes on the Github site or can do it on his local machine.